-The evening is fun, but I actually enjoyed myself more the previous night, when I ended up at perhaps the only true dive bar in South Beach – a dark place called Kill Your Idols.
-There’s a chandelier made of empty liquor bottles, a Bruce Lee statue above the bar, and Beavis & Butthead playing on a video projector on the wall.
+The evening was fun, but I actually enjoyed myself more the previous night, when I ended up at perhaps the only true dive bar in South Beach – a dark place called Kill Your Idol.
+They have a chandelier made of empty liquor bottles, a Bruce Lee statue above the bar, and Beavis & Butthead playing on a video projector on the wall.

 Not to mention a cool, alternative crowd.
-This is where I feel at home.
-You can have the clubs in South Beach – I’ll stick to places like this instead.
+This is where I feel at home!
+You can have the clubs – I’ll stick to South Beach dive bars like Kill Your Idol instead.

 For those who are truly interested in the clubs, bars, and dance parties in Miami, check out these resources for finding South Beach nightlife activities.
 And remember, because drinks are so expensive at these bars, pre-game at home with a couple cheap drinks before you go out.
 Many clubs don’t get busy until midnight, so you have plenty of time to sneak in a few shots first!